 There’s always been a suspicion that Boris’s environmental enthusiasm has been a flag of convenience.
 Despite this, I do think that the ambition around net zero has developed a level of momentum that is here to stay.
 The combination of a legal framework with regular milestones, the growing investor focus on futureproofing investments for a low carbon future, plus the media and political focus around COP26, means that it will be hard for the government to suddenly change course.

 A bigger threat to net zero is probably voter concern.
 As the recent Swiss vote rejecting stronger climate regulations shows, the public’s support for green measures cannot be taken for granted.

-Matthew Farrow is director of policy at the Environmental Industries Commission (EIC).
+Matthew Farrow was previously director of policy at EIC.
 This blog originally appeared as a comment piece in Infrastructure Intelligence.